dennyferra/TypeWatch/README.markdown

-# Fork of thee TypeWatch jQuery plugin. #
+# Fork of thee TypeWatch jQuery plugin w/ improvements & bug fixes #

 ## Changes in this Version: